 Premenopause, perimenopause and menopause are the natural, very normal, transitions in fertility health that a woman goes through as she ages, often mid-life.
 Each is a stage during which hormone levels gradually shift to stop a woman’s ability to reproduce.
 The rate at which these changes occur differs for each woman depending on her overall health and fertility health combined.

-Pre-menopause – is term loosely used to refer to the time before a woman enters menopause, including perimenopause, that can span months or years.
+Pre-menopause – is a term loosely used to refer to the time before a woman enters menopause, including perimenopause, that can span months or years.
 During this time hormonal balance shifts.
 A woman can still have her period although it may change and become irregular, meaning cycle length may lengthen, and periods, even discharge (cervical mucus) may change.

 This time may also be accompanied by not-so-welcomed symptoms, including, but not limited to (and not all women experience these…):